-12.4 The ADC Appeals Committee
+11.4 The ADC Appeals Committee

-12.4.1 Jurisdiction.
-When receiving an appeal from a student under paragraph 14, the TST AD Director informs the ADC, which in turn instructs the Appeals Committee to hear the appeal and to reach an informed and impartial decision on it.
-The Appeals Committee has power to issue the final decision (though the decision can be appealed to the Academic Appeals Committee of Governing Council of the University of Toronto; see 12.1.5).
+11.4.1 Jurisdiction.
+When receiving an appeal from a student under paragraph 11, the TST AD Director informs the ADC, which in turn instructs the Appeals Committee to hear the appeal and to reach an informed and impartial decision on it.
+The Appeals Committee has power to issue the final decision.

-12.4.2 Membership.
+11.4.2 Membership.
 At the start of each academic year, the ADC shall appoint an Appeals Committee consisting of four persons: one faculty member of the ADC, one other member of the AD faculty, a U of T faculty member, and an AD student.
 One of the TST faculty members will be appointed by the ADC as chair of the Appeals Committee.
 In addition, the ADC should identify at least one alternate member for each individual on the committee.
+In the case of the U of T faculty members, there should be an alternate from the University of St. Michael's College.
 Alternate members may be called on by the ADC in situations where a conflict of interest has been identified or where a regular member is unable to serve.
-Student members and alternates are identified in consultation with the Advanced Degree Students Association.
+In the case of an appeal initiated by an M.A. student the faculty member from St. Michael's will replace the member from U of T. Student members and alternates are identified in consultation with the Advanced Degree Students Association.

-12.4.3 Procedures.
+11.4.3 Procedures.

-12.4.3.1 Initiation of Appeals at Step 3.
-The student (or former student qualified under paragraph 12.1.1) initiates the appeal by letter to the TST AD Director.
+11.4.3.1 Initiation of Appeals at Step 3.
+The student (or former student qualified under paragraph 11.1.1) initiates the appeal by letter to the TST AD Director.
 A complete statement of appeal and a copy or set of copies of supporting documentation must accompany the letter.
 The statement of appeal should include the following: identification of the decision being appealed; name or names of the person or persons who made the decision, if known; the resolution being sought; reasons that the original reason is thought to be incorrect and that the proposed resolution is more appropriate; list of supporting documentation, if any.
-The appellant is advised to consult the student legal assistance centre on campus or other qualified counsel when preparing the statement of appeal (see www.students.utoronto.ca/The_Basics/Rights_and_Rules.htm#legal).
-In the case of a matter under paragraph 12.2.3 the appeal must be received by the AD Office within three months of the date of notification about the final grade.
-In the case of a matter under paragraphs 12.2.1 and 12.2.2, the appeal must be received by the AD Office within three months of the appellant's receipt of notification of the decision made by the department at Step 2.
+The appellant is advised to consult the student legal assistance centre on campus or other qualified counsel when preparing the statement of appeal (see www.students.utoronto.ca/The\Basics/Rights\and\Rules.htm#legal).
+In the case of a matter under paragraph 11.2.3, the appeal must be received by the AD Office within three months of the date of notification about the final grade.
+In the case of a matter under paragraphs 11.2.1 and 11.2.3, the appeal must be received by the AD Office within three months of the appellant's receipt of notification of the decision made by the department at Step 2.

-12.4.3.2 Acknowledgement of receipt.
+11.4.3.2 Acknowledgement of receipt.
 Within fifteen calendar days of the receipt of the appeal by the AD Office (or, in the period between June 1 and August 31, within sixty calendar days), the TST AD Director or his or her delegate sends a letter to the appellant acknowledging receipt of the appeal.
 The letter should also indicate that the appeal will be conducted according to the regulations set out in this Handbook.